emily-clough/fp-flood-nvfi/README.md

 ### Risk of flooding

+##### England
 The 2024 UK National Flood Risk Assessment ([Nafra](https://www.gov.uk/government/publications/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024)) is the government's regular national flood risk assessment for England.

-Data for flood risk is availabe for both rivers and seas, and surface flooding.

-##### England
+##### Flood risk from river and sea
 Flood risks for river and sea flooding are shared on data.gov.uk, through the [Flood Map for Planning - Flood Zones](https://www.data.gov.uk/dataset/104434b0-5263-4c90-9b1e-e43b1d57c750/flood-map-for-planning-flood-zones1) page.

-For v 0.1 of this project, I'm using geo-json files.
+Flood from river and seas in England is classsified in three zones.
+This project concentrates on flood zones 2 & 3.
+- Flood Zone 2:
+- Flood Zone 3:

+##### Flood risk from surface water (RoSWF)
-Flood risks for surface water are published on data.gov.uk, through the [Risk of Flooding from Surface Water (RoFSW)](https://www.data.gov.uk/dataset/0d6fa1f4-0c82-4c91-8667-a549e8e3ca2d/risk-of-flooding-from-surface-water3).
-You can download the geojson from [here](https://environment.data.gov.uk/explore/b5aaa28d-6eb9-460e-8d6f-43caa71fbe0e?download=true), but it will not allow download of the whole country.
-I'll need to create a shapefile for the six listed council areas (or perhaps just those in England?) before attempting this again.
+Flood risks for surface water files are huge, and thus need to be requested from data.gov.uk, through the [Risk of Flooding from Surface Water (RoFSW)](https://www.data.gov.uk/dataset/0d6fa1f4-0c82-4c91-8667-a549e8e3ca2d/risk-of-flooding-from-surface-water3).

+Flood risk from surface water has the same classification system as flood risk from river and sea.

+In order to get the RoSWF files down to a workable size, I've combined surface water flood zones 2&3 on the map.
+I have also simplified the shapes of the flood zones considerably.
+These shapes should still give a reasonable sense of where surface water flooding is likely to occur.

+##### Historic flooding

+Historical flooding for England is available from  [Environment Agency]().

+The map only shows historical flooding since 20000.

-##### Scotland
+#### Scotland

-Scotland has all flood risk data available on [SEPA's](https://www2.sepa.org.uk/flooddata/) website.
-This is all in .gdb data, which seems readily useable by geopandas.

-### Flood history

-This [historic flood map](https://www.data.gov.uk/dataset/76292bec-7d8b-43e8-9c98-02734fd89c81/historic-flood-map1) by EA shows the outlines of the floods EA knows about.
-It is readily available as a shapefile.
-FP would like to know *when* the flood occurred.

-## Next steps

-- [] get all the data!
-    - [x] shapefiles for the designated councils
+##### Flood risk from river and sea

+Scotland calculates flood risk from river and seas separately.
+It also uses slightly different classifications from England and Wales.

-    - []  flood risk for surface water downloads
+##### Flood risk from surface water (RoSWF)

-- [] link flood vulnerability to the underlying lsoa shapefiles
-- [] transform each of the three maps into a google layer
+##### Historic flooding
+Scotland doesn't make historic flooding data available.

+## Approach

+Flooded People would like to use these as practical tools for reaching communities on the ground.
+In order to do this, I'm converting the resulting maps to KML and uploading them to a custom Google Map.
+In order to keep these files under 5MB, I've created one for England and one for Scotland.
+That also reflects the fact that the sources for these data are often quite different.
+This also means FP doesn't need to self-host the maps, which might be a bit of a faff for this project.

+Reducing file sizes to 5MB has required some compromises in the presentation of the data, particularly for the surface water flooding data.
+These compromises can be found in the detail of the